 - to estimate the potential demand for your product

-For example, if you plan to sell coffee mugs on your online store, you can go to flipkart and search for coffee mugs and check out the customer reviews as show below.
+For example, if you plan to sell coffee mugs on your online store, you can go to Flipkart and search for coffee mugs and check out the customer reviews as shown below.

 Akshay, because of his previous venture experience of selling garments could spot the demand for customized apparel.